LHCGreg/animerecs/README.txt

 mongod -f C:\Users\Greg\AppData\Roaming\AnimeRecs\mongo.conf

 from mongo's /bin folder (changing the mongo.conf path of course).
+You can stop the server with ctrl+c.